How to value a business: 7 methods and examples (UK)

 Real-time data and easy-to-read reports help you track performance, manage cash flow, and see the full picture of your financial health.
 Whether you're preparing for a sale, seeking investment, or planning succession, clear financials put you in control.

 Get one month free and see how Xero makes business finances simple.
-For more guidance on ownership transitions, see our guide to succession planning.
+For more guidance on ownership transitions, see the guide to succession planning.

 FAQs on business valuation

-Here are answers to some common questions about business valuation.
+Here are answers to frequently asked questions about business valuation.

 How do you calculate business valuation?